 Don't worry about scheduling preventive exams 365 days apart.
 You get two preventive visits per plan year.
 So if your plan renews in July, you get two visits between July 1 and June 30.
 You can use them any time you want, but we recommend having your well-woman's exams approximately 12 months apart.

 If you're sexually active or thinking about becoming sexually active, it's time to schedule a gynecological exam, and then every year after that.
-To find a doctor, nurse practitioner, naturopath, or other provider in your specific network, sign in and use the Find a Doctor tool.
+To find a doctor, nurse practitioner, naturopath, or other provider in your specific network, sign in and use Find a Doctor.

 At this appointment, expect your healthcare provider to ask some questions that might be sensitive, but they are important in evaluating your health and all conversation is confidential.
 Your doctor might ask about family history, drug and alcohol use, sexual preferences (including how many partners you've had and if you prefer men, women, or both), and if you feel unsafe at home.

 You can also discuss contraception and sexually transmitted disease protection and any other concerns you might have with your doctor.